jarecoo/practice/notes.md

 - “Life without design is erratic.
 As soon as one is in place, principles become necessary.” - Seneca, Moral Letters, 95.46; The Daily Stoic, p.98
 - Be something.
 Anything.
 It can change, but just pick.
 This is your anchor, your foundation, it’s what you come back to and how you help make sense of the world and what you push for for yourself and your interests.
 Run with it until you need to adapt or adjust it, and make sure your always open to adjusting it, not always adjusting it, but just open to adjusting it if you need to.
 “When we do not express ourselves, do not assert our being, do not stand up for our values in contexts where it is appropriate to do so, we inflict wounds on our sense of self.
 The world does not do it to us - we do it to ourselves.”
 The Six Pillars of Self-esteem, p 124
 - “Like bluebonnets in the spring, We're only here for a little while.
 It's beautiful and bittersweet, So make the most of every mile.
 So pack light and love heavy, Give it all your heart and soul, so in the end You won't regret one thing” - “Bluebonnets in the Spring” Aaron Watson
+- “’Show me that the good life doesn’t consist in its length, but in its use’” the Daily Stoic, p.157
+- It’s possible to have a short life that is full, it’s possible to have a long life that is empty.
+The number of years you get doesn’t matter, just how you fill them up. “‘Show me that the good life doesn’t consist in its length, but in its use, and that it is possible — no, entirely too common — for a person who has had a long life to have lived too little’ -Seneca, Moral Letters, 49.10b Show yourself.
+That no matter how many years you’re ultimately given, your life can be clearly and earnestly said to have been a long and full one.”
+The Daily Stoic, p.157

 ### Live Life on Purpose
 - “‘First tell yourself what kind of person you want to be, then do what you have to do’ -Epictetus, Discourses, 3.23.1-2a … An archer is unlikely to hit a target she did not aim for” The Daily Stoic, p.136